kbss-cvut/otm-benchmark/howto.md

 performance benchmark in a loop for a predefined time interval (configured using the `config.properties` files described above), outputting garbage collection (GC) data into a preconfigured file.
 The GC logging is set using the `-XX:+PrintGCDetails -XX:+PrintGCTimeStamps -Xloggc` JVM parameters.

-The script runs the memory benchmark for each of the supported OTM framework, restarting the GraphDB repository between running individual frameworks.
+The script runs the memory benchmark for each of the supported OTM frameworks, restarting the GraphDB repository between running individual frameworks.

 All the GC data are written into separate files named after the respective OTM frameworks (e.g., `alibaba-gc.log`) and stored in a directory called `memory`.